COVID cases continue downward trend

-HARRISBURG — The state Department of Health on Wednesday reported 98 confirmed new cases of COVID-19 across six-area counties.
-Fourteen new deaths were reported over those counties.
+HARRISBURG - Data released Tuesday by the Department of Health showed confirmed new cases of COVID-19 rose by 88 over six-area counties.
+Six new deaths were reported.

+Confirmed new cases rose by 32 in Lycoming County, 19 in Northumberland County, 18 in Columbia County, 9 in Union County, 7 in Snyder County and 3 in Montour County.

 Confirmed cases by county: